Developer Manual

 Joining

 Anyone interested in Topographica is welcome to join as a Topographica developer to get read/write access, so that your changes can become part of the main distribution.
-Just sign up for a free account at SourceForge.net, then email Jim your username and what you want to do, and he'll tell you how to proceed from there.
+Just sign up for a free account at GitHub.com, then email Jim your username and what you want to do, and he’ll tell you how to proceed from there.
+Alternatively, you can start immediately by cloning Topographica, developing your feature, and submitting it as a public pull request only once it’s done.